osmandapp/web/main/docs/user/personal/osmand-cloud.md

     ![Trash OsmAnd Cloud](@site/static/img/personal/osmand-cloud/cloud_trash_3_andr.png)

     To free up space from all files deleted from the Cloud, you can use the *Empty Trash* feature.
-It is available from the three-dots menu in the upper right corner of the Trash screen.
+It is available from the 3-dot menu in the upper right corner of the Trash screen.
 The files are deleted permanently, with no possibility of restoring them.

 - **Managing separate files**.